On the Distributed Complexity of Large-Scale Graph Computations

 \subsection{A Lower Bound for Triangle Enumeration}

 \onlyShort{ }

 We first give a high-level overview of the proof.
-The input graphs that we use for our lower bounds are sampled from according to the $G_{n,1/2}$ Erd\"os-Renyi random graph model.
+The input graphs that we use for our lower bounds are sampled according to the $G_{n,1/2}$ Erd\"os-Renyi random graph model.
 We will argue that enumerating triangles implies a large reduction of the entropy of the characteristic vector of edges $Z$, i.e., $Z$ is a bit vector whose entries reflect the presence/absence of an edge in the input graph.
-We prove that initially, the machines do not have significant knowledge of $Z$, which is equivalent to having a small probability for the event $\{Z=z\}$, for any $z$.
-Moreover, we show that eventually any machine that outputs $t/k$ triangles, for a parameter $t$, must have reduced its uncertainty about $Z$ by $\approx (t/k)^{2/3}$ bits.
+We prove that initially the machines do not have significant knowledge of $Z$, which is equivalent to having a small probability for the event $\{Z=z\}$, for any $z$.
+Then, we show that any machine that outputs $t/k$ triangles, for a parameter $t$, must have reduced its uncertainty about $Z$ by approximately $(t/k)^{2/3}$ bits.
 In other words, the information obtained by such a machine throughout the course of the algorithm is high.
-We apply \Cref{thm:expectedruntime} to obtain a lower bound on the run time of the algorithm.
+We apply \Cref{thm:expectedruntime} to obtain a lower bound on the run time of any algorithm.
 This yields the following result.

-\begin{theorem} There is a class of graphs $\cG$ of $n$ nodes such that every distributed algorithm that solves triangle enumeration in the $k$-machine model has a time complexity of $\Omega\left(\frac{n^{2}}{B \cdot k^{5/3}}\right)$, assuming a link bandwidth of $B$ bits per round, $k=\Omega(\log n)$ machines, and an error probability of $\epsilon<o(k^{-2/3})$.
+\begin{theorem} There exists a class of graphs $\cG$ of $n$ nodes for which every distributed algorithm that solves triangle enumeration in the $k$-machine model has a time complexity of $\Omega\left(\frac{n^{2}}{B \cdot k^{5/3}}\right)$, assuming a link bandwidth of $B$ bits per round, $k=\Omega(\log n)$ machines, and an error probability of $\epsilon = o(k^{-2/3})$.
 This holds even when the input graph is assigned to the machines via random vertex partitioning. \end{theorem}

 \paragraph{The Input Graph Distribution} We choose our input graphs according to the Erd\"os-Renyi random graph model $G_{n,1/2}$, which samples an $n$-node graph where each possible edge is included independently with probability $1/2$.
 We use $\prt$ to denote the set of all possible partitions of all possible sampled $n$-node graphs and, similarly to before, denote the set of all random strings used by the algorithm by $\rand$.